kunal-kushwaha/DSA-Bootcamp-Java/assignments/05-arrays.md

 ## Submit the following on your Leetcode profile itself.

+- Click on [*Show problem tags*](https://leetcode.com/tag/array/) and do the questions that contains tag of topic (array) we have covered so far.

 ### Easy
 1. [Build Array from Permutation](https://leetcode.com/problems/build-array-from-permutation/)
 2. [Concatenation of Array](https://leetcode.com/problems/concatenation-of-array/)